AlexLemna/npc-name-generator/README.md

 + setup.py
 ````

-Don't freak out - it can look intimidating, but you can see that there's only a few places you actually need to look if you want to see Rosevomit's code: the `Data` folder, the `Logic` folder, and the `rosevomit.py` file.
+Don't freak out - it can look intimidating, but you can see that there's only a few places you actually need to look if you want to start looking Rosevomit's code: the [`rosevomit.py`](https://github.com/AlexLemna/rosevomit/blob/master/core/rosevomit.py) file and the contents of the [`core/`](https://github.com/AlexLemna/rosevomit/tree/master/core) directory.
+If you're like me and like to see an expandable "file tree" instead navigating through seperate webpages for each folder, I recommend using the browser extension [Octotree](https://www.octotree.io/).